Enhancing Vehicle Detection under Adverse Weather Conditions with Contrastive Learning: Introduction

+First, we propose the Feature-Map-Patch Contrastive Learning (FM-PaCL) method, which trains a CNN~(Convolutional Neural Network) feature extractor on the unannotated data with contrastive learning.
+This approach allows us to utilize a diverse range of unannotated data to build domain-robust feature extractors.
+Unlike existing contrastive learning methods that operate on global image views~\cite{chen2020simple,he2020momentum} or image patches~\cite{mukhoti2023open, yun2022patch, boserup2022efficient} , FM-PaCL enables the CNN feature extractor learn from the structured feature-map grid.
+By contrasting spatially aligned patches across photometric augmented views, it preserves fine-grained local information critical for detecting small objects.
+To the best of our knowledge, no existing framework performs contrastive learning on overlapping patches extracted from intermediate CNN feature maps tailored for small-object representation.

-However, directly applying contrastive learning as a pretraining overrides the feature descriptors learned on the COCO dataset~\cite{lin2014microsoft}, which leads to a noticeable drop in performance compared to simply freezing YOLO11n's backbone.
-This formulates the second key challenge of integrating the domain specific features learned from the unannotated data with the domain agnostic feature descriptors learned from the upstream COCO dataset.
-Since the representations learned through contrastive learning may not be naturally aligned with those from YOLO11n’s backbone, traditional static fusion methods also prove ineffective.
-To tackle this, we propose a dynamic fusion approach, where the model learns to combine features during training, allowing it to adaptively assign importance to each feature based on input data and task objectives.
-This approach yields a 9.5\% gain on the NVD dataset, the upstream protocol~\cite{nvd}, and a 3.8\% gain on a more practical split where training, testing, and validation are conducted on completely different videos.
+However, directly applying contrastive learning to the backbone, as a pretraining stage, leads to forgetting~\cite{forget} of the feature descriptors learned on the COCO dataset~\cite{lin2014microsoft}, which leads to a noticeable drop in performance compared to simply freezing YOLO11n's backbone (See Tab.~\ref{tab:ablativeframe}).
+This formulates the second key challenge of integrating the domain specific features descriptors learned from the unannotated data with the domain agnostic feature descriptors learned from the upstream COCO dataset.
+Since the representations learned through contrastive learning may not be naturally aligned with those from YOLO11n’s coco pretraining, traditional static fusion methods are also proven ineffective (See Fig.~\ref{fig:results}).

+To tackle this, we propose a dynamic fusion approach, where the model learns to combine features during training, allowing it to adaptively assign importance to each channel (indivdual feature) based on input data and task objectives.

+Our proposed \sideloadframework{} framework, as a system, yields a 8.9\% gain on the NVD dataset using the upstream protocol~\cite{nvd}, and a 2.8\% gain on a more practical split where training, testing, and validation are conducted on completely different videos.